 Wet Socks Really Do Help Treat A Cold

-Yes, the way to fight a common cold is to make your feet even colder.
+Yes, one way to fight a common cold is to make your feet even colder.
 Start by soaking your feet in hot water for a few minutes.
 Then remove your feet and put on wet socks that you just soaked in ice water, and go to bed.

 These cold feet will make your blood vessels constrict and push nutrients up onto your body to fight the infection.